skyscrapers/charts/elasticsearch-monitoring/README.md

 # es-monitoring

 A Helm chart for monitoring Elasticsearch via Prometheus and Grafana.
-This chart deploys the [elasticsearch-exporter](https://github.com/justwatchcom/elasticsearch_exporter) and configures Prometheus (via the [Operator](https://github.com/coreos/prometheus-operator)) for scraping the exposed metrics, sets up some alerts and Grafana dashboards (todo).
+This chart deploys the [elasticsearch-exporter](https://github.com/justwatchcom/elasticsearch_exporter) and configures Prometheus (via the [Operator](https://github.com/coreos/prometheus-operator)) for scraping the exposed metrics, sets up some alerts and Grafana dashboards.

 ## TL;DR